davej/electron-image-resize/readme.md

+---

+# THIS MODULE IS DEPRECATED

+Electron [1.4.3](https://github.com/electron/electron/releases/tag/v1.4.3)+ now has a [native API for resizing images](http://electron.atom.io/docs/api/native-image/#imageresizeoptions).
+You should use those methods instead of this module.
+This module will stay around but I won't be maintaining it.

+---

 # electron-image-resize

 > Resize images using Electron.
 Supports all image types that Chromium/Electron supports, outputs to png, jpeg, dataUrl or NativeImage.